fbpx

 The ‘Lucky Eyre’

-The transhipment vessel (TSV), MV Lucky Eyre, will load grain from port and unload onto deep water vessels five nautical miles from the port.
+The transhipment vessel (TSV), MV Lucky Eyre, loads grain from port and unloads onto deep water vessels five nautical miles from the port.
 It is capable of loading up to Panamax size vessels.

-The Lucky Eyre is an 87-metre self-propelled, self-discharging vessel with a capacity of between 3,300 and 3,500 tonnes and a nameplate loading capacity of up to 13,800 tonnes per day.
+The Lucky Eyre is an 87-metre self-propelled, self-discharging vessel with a capacity of 3,200 tonnes and a nameplate loading capacity of up to 1,200 tonnes per hour.

 Previously unseen in Australia for grain exports, the use of a transhipment vessel means T-Ports requires less than four metres of depth in the harbour, eliminating the need for major jetty structures and other port infrastructure.